sntx/photo-album-tutorial/docs/PART1.md

 ## Create a new Expo app

-(NOTE: this tutorial is using expo-cli@3.21.10) and choose "blank (TypeScript)" option when asked.
+Create a new Expo app, choosing "blank (TypeScript)" option when asked.

 ```bash
 expo init photo-album-tutorial